nu11ptr/flexstr/README.md

 is a higher level type, that can at times mean higher overhead.
 It really depends on the use case.

+## How Does It Work?

+Internally, `FlexStr` uses an enum with these variants:

+* `Static` - A simple wrapper around a static string literal (`&'static str`)
+* `Inlined` - An inlined string (no heap allocation for small strings)
+* `Heap` - A heap allocated (reference counted) string

+The type automatically chooses the best storage and allows you to use them interchangeably as a single string type.

 ## Features

 * Optimized for immutability and cheap cloning